Invention of a New Type of Microscope Delineates the Difference between ID and Science

 Can Intelligent Design become Part of Science?

 This criticism does not mean that we think that ID can’t be science.
 It can be.
 All that is required is a model that explains life’s origin, history, and diversity.
 In fact, at RTB we have proposed an ID model, of sorts, in direct response to the concern raised by many scientists that creation and ID is not science, since it cannot be falsified.
-(For a summary of RTB’s creation model see Hugh Ross’ book Creation as Science.)
+(Here is a summary of RTB’s creation model)

 The RTB creation model finds its basis in the descriptions of God’s creative work found in Scripture.
 The process of building the creation model starts by collating the biblical data from the major creation accounts and individual scriptural passages that describe God’s creative actions.
 Once interpreted, the biblical data are recast in scientific terms rendering the biblical creation account testable.